selivandex/agentic-trading/docs/specs.md

 ### 3.1 Agent layering with ADK

-- **`internal/adapters/adk`** — in-repo shim of the Google ADK Go interfaces.
-It provides the minimal agent, tool, and model contracts plus small workflow helpers so the project can compile and run without pulling the external module.
-Nothing here contains product logic; it is just the framework surface we program against.
+- **`internal/agents/adk`** — vendored copy of the Google ADK Go interfaces and reference agents kept alongside our agent implementations to avoid framework drift.
+It supplies the minimal agent, tool, and model contracts plus workflow helpers without any business logic.
-- **`internal/agents`** — domain-level orchestration built on top of the ADK contracts.
-This layer wires prompts, tool registries, model selection, and middleware, then instantiates concrete analysts/execution agents through factories.
-Swapping ADK to the upstream module (or another framework) only requires adapting this layer’s dependencies while keeping business prompts and tool bindings intact.
+- **`internal/agents`** — domain-level orchestration that uses the ADK types directly.
+This layer wires prompts, tool registries, model selection, and middleware, then instantiates concrete analysts/execution agents through factories while relying on the in-repo ADK copy.

 ---